-Franche-Comté is nature as its best.
+Franche-Comté is nature at its best.
 The region boasts diverse landscapes and large open spaces thanks to the wealth of the Vosges Massif, the Jura mountains, and its many lakes and forests.

-Take the time to discover the main historical and architectural heritage of Bourgogne-Franche-Comté but also the wealth of activities that the region has to offer, from wine trails to inland waterway trips, cycling holidays, gastronomic trips, incredible hikes, and alpine ski.
+Take the time to discover the main historical and architectural heritage of Bourgogne-Franche-Comté and the wealth of activities that the region has to offer, from wine trails to inland waterway trips, cycling holidays, etc. gastronomic trips, incredible hikes, and alpine ski.

 Whether on holiday or just passing through, be sure to check out the local specialties such as Beef bourguignon, Comté cheese, delicious escargots, or the famous Dijon mustard.

-The capital of Bourgogne-Franche-Comté is Besançon and the region is divided into 8 departments: Côte-d’Or, Doubs, Haute-Saône, Jura, Nièvre, Saône-et-Loire, Territoire de Belfort, and Yonne.
+The capital of Bourgogne-Franche-Comté is Besançon and the region is divided into eight departments: Côte-d’Or, Doubs, Haute-Saône, Jura, Nièvre, Saône-et-Loire, Territoire de Belfort, and Yonne.

 Haven’t you visited this region yet?
 Let us tell you the best things to do in Bourgogne-Franche-Comté.

-The citadel of Besançon, designed in the 17th century by Vauban, is considered one of the most beautiful fortresses in France and one of Vauban’s masterpieces.
-The Citadel is listed UNESCO World Heritage Site since 2008, together with nearby Fort Griffon.
+The Citadel of Besançon, designed in the 17th century by Vauban, is considered one of the most beautiful fortresses in France and one of Vauban’s masterpieces.
+The Citadel was listed as UNESCO World Heritage Site in 2008, together with nearby Fort Griffon.

 The Citadel was built on Mount Saint-Etienne, one of the seven hills that protect Besançon, and it occupies 11 hectares.
-Overhanging more than 100 meters above the Old Town, it gives a spectacular overview from its ramparts.
+Overhanging more than 100 meters above the Old Town gives a spectacular overview of the surrounding area.

-In addition to its historical importance, the Citadel hosts today 3 museums: the Museum of the Resistance and Deportation, a museum focusing on traditional life in Franche-Comté and the region’s archeological history, and a museum of natural history.
+Today, the Citadel hosts three museums: the Museum of the Resistance and Deportation, a museum focusing on traditional life in Franche-Comté and the region’s archeological history, and a museum of natural history.

-The lake region, in the department of Jura, offers a magnificent succession of lakes with wooded banks.
-There are also many belvederes, perfect to admire the lakes and get some fresh air.
+If you are wondering what to do in Bourgogne-Franche-Comté close to nature, the Jura department offers many possibilities.
+In the Jura, the lake region has a magnificent succession of waterfalls and lakes with wooded banks.
+There are also many belvederes, perfect for admiring the lakes and getting some fresh air.